Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 ## Marking the Earthquakes

 The next step is to display an svg element at the position of each earthquake.
-To do this you need to translate the longitude and latitude data into screen coordintes.
+To do this you need to translate the longitude and latitude data into screen coordinates.
 These are two different numbers and scales!

 Read about longitude and latitude (optional): https://en.wikipedia.org/wiki/Geographic_coordinate_system